grew-nlp/grew_doc/content/usage/grew_server.md

  * `sent_id`
  * `user_id`

 **NB:** The graph are left unchanged in the project.
-If you want to modify the graph with the new graphs, use `applyRules` service.
+If you want to replace old graphs with the new graphs, use `applyRules` service.

-:new: in DEV since 2020/11/04
-The conll output contains special metadata listing nodes and edges that were changed by the rules applications:
+The CoNLL output contains special metadata listing nodes and edges that were changed by the rules applications:
  * for each modified node, a metadata `modified_node` is added with the id of the node and the list of features modified by the rule
  * for each modified edge, a metadata `modified_edge` is added with source id, new label and target_id